QCentroid: Shaping the Future of Using Quantum Algorithms

 What Advice Would You Give Fellow Deep Tech Founders?

-First, focus on developing a solution first for a very specific persona.
-Do your research on the industry, who you are talking to, what is the user and the buyer, and why they’re willing to pay.
+First, focus on developing a solution for a very specific persona.
+Do your research on the industry, who you are talking to, what the user and buyer are, and why they’re willing to pay.
 And make sure you’re really solving their problem!

 Also, figure out which investors to talk to and create a feedback loop to pick the right investor for your startup as fast as possible.
 Otherwise, you could lose a lot of time talking to the wrong people.